Ash7119/F1-2022-2023-Circuit-Analysis/README.md

 - This SQL query aggregates total points scored by each driver and their constructor at selected circuits during the 2022–2023 Formula 1 seasons.
 By joining race results with driver, team, race, and circuit data, the query provides a circuit-level breakdown of performance.

 ## Tableau
+### Average Points Earned per Grid Position
+- Grid positions are mapped to their physical layout on the starting grid to enable heatmap visualizations in Tableau that highlight performance differences by grid position.

+- Purpose: Evaluate the relationship between starting position and points scored.

+### Team and Driver Points by Circuit
+- The results allow for comparisons of driver and team performance across circuits and are used to create treemap visualizations in Tableau that display point distributions by track.

+- Purpose: Analyze driver and team performance by circuit.